seaofc0de/Delyra/README.md

 ### Is AI required?

-No. AI features are optional and can be toggled by the user.
+No. AI features are optional and can be changed by the user.

-### Can I store images securely?
+### Can I share data securely?

 Yes.
-All profile pictures are uploaded via secure signed upload to Cloudinary and delivered via their CDN.
+All of your messages crypting with end-to-end cryption.

 ### How much does this cost?